-In the simple example in Figure 1, (a copy of) the network arrable is sorted by ascending date, and within each date, by ascending hour stamp.
-This then lets the user calculate a moving average with window size 24 (ie. 24 hours) over the number of connections for base station 1.
+In this simple example, (a copy of) the network arrable is sorted by ascending date, and within each date, by ascending hour stamp.
+This then lets the user calculate a moving average with window size 24 (ie. 24 hours) over the number of connections for base station 1, as show in Figure 1.